serhiiyasenev/northwind-orders-webapi/README.md

 * The repository class must implement *Constructor Injection* form of the [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) design pattern.
 * The repository class must have one public constructor with two parameters to initialize a controller with the `IOrderRepository` and [ILogger<TCategoryName>](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/logging) dependencies.
 * The `skip` and `count` parameters of the `GetOrdersAsync` action method are optional.
 The default value for the `skip` parameter is `0`.
 The default parameter for the `count` parameter is `10`.
-* The `GetOrderAsync`, `RemoveOrderAsync` and `UpdateOrderAsync` action methods must return the "Not Found" status code if a repository has no order with the specified identifier.
+* The `GetOrderAsync`, `RemoveOrderAsync`, and `UpdateOrderAsync` action methods must return the "Not Found" status code if a repository has no order with the specified identifier.
 * All action methods must return the "Internal Server Error" status code if a repository method throws an unhandled exception.
 * All action methods must write error and trace log messages.

 ### Northwind Database

 The application and unit tests are configured to use the SQLite in-memory database as a data source.
-The database schema is shown on the Diagram 4.
+The database schema is shown in Diagram 4.

 Diagram 4.
 Northwind Database Schema.